hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * It is also not guaranteed to be entirely up-to-date or accurate, due to its pull-based architecture.
 Not appropriate for applications where data has to be 100% accurate.
   * It has a steeper learning curve due to its custom scripting language and the less database-like architecture and API.
 #### NoSQL
-* Mongo is particularly aware of its value as a time series database.
+* Mongo DB is particularly aware of its value as a time series database.
 #### Flat File Solution
 * Save data in flaat files without any DB at all.
 The advantages include:
   * System agnostic